Main Introduction History Arthur

 2. Meaning, Origin, Existence, and Comparison: Perceval’s Name, Other Percevals, and Other (Wise Fools)/Knights/Warriors/Rescuers/Samaritans

-1. Introduction to the Meaning, Origin, Existence, and Comparison:
+1. Introduction to Meaning, Origin, Existence, and Comparison:

 Perceval’s Name, Other Percevals, and Other (Wise Fools)/Knights/Warriors/Rescuers/Samaritans